kenudeh/ConvertDocs/docs/faqs.md

 <details>
     <summary>
-        What is the maximum amount of airtime I can sell?
+        What is the maximum amount of airtime I can sell daily?
     </summary>
-        We currently allow a lifetime maximum of ₦10,000 for unverified users and a daily cap of ₦50,000 for verified users.
+        Unverified users have a lifetime maximum limit of ₦10,000.
+Verified users can sell up to ₦50,000 per day.
 </details>

 <details>